Clyde T. Ellis: Later career

 He was the first general manager (CEO) of the National Rural Electric Cooperative Association in Washington, D.C., from January 1943 until his retirement in September 1967.
 He was appointed as special consultant to the Secretary of Agriculture, January 1968 to January 1969, and served as special area development assistant to Senator John L. McClellan from February 1971 until 1977.
 He returned to the staff of the Secretary of Agriculture and was employed there until his retirement in August 1979.
 He resided in Chevy Chase, Maryland.

 Ellis was known as "Mr. Rural Electrification" and wrote a book titled "A Giant Step," which was published in 1966.
 The work was dedicated "...to the people of the rural electrification program – past and present."
 It is semi-autobiographical and describes relevant contributions from many of the greatest proponents of rural electrification that Ellis came to work with in his career.

+Personal life

+He married Izella Baker on December 20, 1931, and they had two daughters, Patricia Suzanne Ellis Marti and Mary Lynn Ellis Duty.
+He is also the grandfather of Diana West, a noted author and lecturer on breastfeeding issues.

 Death and burial

-Ellis died from a stroke in Washington, D.C., on February 9, 1980 (age 71 years, 50 days).
+Ellis died from a stroke in Washington, D.C., on February 9, 1980.
 He is interred at Arlington National Cemetery, Arlington, Virginia.

-Family

-He was the father of two children and the grandfather of Diana West, a noted author and lecturer on breastfeeding issues.